microsoft/pxt/multiplayer/README.md

 1. You're all set.
 Go forth and develop.

+## Localhost testing

+To test Multiplayer locally:

+1. Ensure your pxt repo is up to date and has been built recently.
+2. In a command shell, in the `pxt` repo, cd into the `multiplayer` folder and start the multiplayer dev server: `npm run start`.
+This will *not* open a browser window.
+3. In another command shell, in the `pxt-arcade` repo, start the Arcade dev server: `pxt serve --rebundle`.
+This will open the Arcade webapp in a browser.

+Requests to the `/--multiplayer` endpoint will be routed to the multiplayer dev server.

+Debug and step through Multiplayer client code using the browser dev tools (F12 to open).

 ### Committing changes

 Prior to committing code changes, run `npm run prettier` to ensure a measure of stylistic consistency.
 It is fine to include unrelated changes prettier makes elsewhere in the codebase when you run it.